-Honestly, sometimes the path to embracing and enjoying our sexuality just seems too difficult to navigate, doesn’t it?
-Everything pulls us in the opposite direction – the direction that leads to stress, fatigue and low libido.
-Our jobs, families and responsibilities seem to absorb every bit of our energy.
+Before we jump into talking about essential oils for sex, let’s first acknowledge that the path to embracing and enjoying our sexuality as women often seems very difficult to navigate.
+Everything pulls us in the opposite direction – the direction that leads to stress, fatigue, and little or no interest in sex.

 And the sensual woman inside of us, the one who used to show up with some frequency, seems to have disappeared.
 Very often, it seems like finding her will take more effort and energy than we have to give.

 For me, finding that inner sensual woman has been difficult at times.
 In trying to find her, I’ve taken a number of steps, including taking better care of my health, exercising regularly, and getting my mind around the fact that sex is important for me, not just my husband.